-What Can a Handyman Do in Longmont, Colorado?
+What Can a Handyman Do Without a License in Longmont, Colorado?

 Colorado does not have a single, statewide “general contractor/handyman license.”
 Most contractor licensing happens at the local (city/county) level, while the state licenses specific trades (notably electrical and plumbing).
 In Longmont (Boulder County), you should expect to need a City of Longmont business license and building permits for many projects; you cannot perform regulated trade work (electrical/plumbing) without the required state or local credential even if you call yourself a handyman.